 There are around 175,000 to 200,000 moose in Alaska.
 Alaskan moose are the largest subspecies in North America and maybe the world (there’s a Siberian moose that rivals it in size), and the moose on the Kenai Peninsula are the largest in Alaska.
 The Kenai moose are so special that in 1941 the federal government created a national moose conservation range (now the Kenai National Wildlife Refuge).

-Moose often use roads in the winter because they’re are maintained and easier to navigate than the snowy back country.
+Moose often use roads in the winter because they’re well maintained and easier to navigate than the snowy backcountry.
 Driving in moose territory is therefore dangerous, and Alaska has one of the highest rates of moose-automobile collisions in the world.
 The problem is at its worst in the winter, when the days are short, roads icy, and food sources scarce.
 An average of 250 moose are killed every year on the Kenai Peninsula alone (the total is around 800 for the entire state).
 Fortunately, only a small number of humans (about one quarter of one percent) are killed in these collisions.

 Moose are an important food source for Alaskans, and around 7000 moose are harvested each year in controlled hunts.
 The meat of one moose can fill a freezer and feed a family for a year.
 Interestingly, the carcasses of moose killed in collisions are also harvested and processed by individuals or donated to charities or to the needy.
 Any Alaska resident can get on the “roadkill list;” you just have to be able to receive and process a carcass at a moment’s notice, day or night.